toomuchdesign/babel-timing/README.md

 This tool started as an attempt of measuring the time taken by Babel while running transpiled tests and compiling Webpack applications.

-I didn't find a simple way of monitoring Babel while running the aforementioned tools, since I couldn't relate the `wrapPluginVisitorMethod` calls to the file actually being compiled.
+The main difficulty of monitoring Babel while running the aforementioned tools, consists of relating the `wrapPluginVisitorMethod` calls to the files actually being compiled.

 Any further idea/contribution to get to a better Babel monitoring solution is welcome.